SharePoint/sp-dev-docs/docs/general-development/transfer-a-workflow-between-sharepoint-designer-and-visio-professional.md

-- If Visio Services is installed on the server that is running SharePoint 2013, you can create a workflow visualization on the workflow status page that displays progress and assignments.
+- If Visio Services is installed on the server that is running SharePoint, you can create a workflow visualization on the workflow status page that displays progress and assignments.

 - You can export the workflow to Visio to create a workflow drawing that can be used for feedback and approval.